Sudhir-collab/PhishAlert/README.md

 <div align="center">
 ⭐ Star this repository if you find it helpful!
-Built with ❤️ by nk55aur
+Built with ❤️ by Sudhir-collab

 Protecting the digital world, one URL at a time 🛡️